mido/mido/README.rst

 Status
 -------

 Mido is not quite ready for production, but it's close.
-I hope to get some feedback before I finalize the API and release the first official version.

-The messages and PortMidi Input and Output classes are fully implemented, and their API is unlikely to change much.
-Some changes will be made to the Parser class to make its methods a little more consistent and streamlined.

-Some of the code raises the wrong type of exceptions.
-This will have to be fixed.
+All of basic functionality is in place, and the API is unlikely to change much from this point.

+What remains is mostly documentation.
+Also, the code needs a bit more work, and many more test cases have to be written.

 License